-On ongoing basis, I work on research on the religious and spiritual dimensions in the painting and writing of Piet Mondrian, in which the notion of sight plays a crucial role.
+- On ongoing basis, I research the religious and spiritual dimensions in the paintings and writings of Piet Mondrian.
+In this context, the notion of sight plays a crucial role.
 This research was awarded the inaugural Postdoctoral Award of the Jeffrey Rubinoff Sculpture Park, Hornby Island (June 2018).